 Colton is a miracle as is every baby; however, for him to survive and without brain damage is a miracle all in itself.
 Colton was in Meriter's NICU for three months and on an oxygen ventilator for 13 of those days.
 The amount of oxygen that was needed to save his life also detached his eye retinas (Retinopathy of Prematurity-stage 5 retinal detachment) thus causing him total blindness in one eye and severe eye damage in his other.
-Although his vision is currently 5/2500, he amazingly rides a bike as seen in our book, bowls, and does everything except drive a car (which he is not yet old enough to do hahaha).Colton's family has been traveling to Detroit, MI to see an eye surgeon that specializes in Retinopathy of Prematurity since his birth in 1995.
+Although his vision is currently 5/2500, he amazingly rides a bike as seen in our book, bowls, and does everything except drive a car; however, he does drive a four wheeler.Colton's family has been traveling to Detroit, MI to see an eye surgeon that specializes in Retinopathy of Prematurity since his birth in 1995.
 Dr. Trese has recently told Colton and his family that he is most likely a very good candidate for the invention of a microchip; which will allow Colton see his own reflection, and his family and friends for the very first time.
 This surgery is very costly and uncovered by health insurance, so Holly has written a children's book to raise money for this surgery.

 Artificial Vision: Article from ROPARD